Keep the Trail Access info current...

 The trail opened in 2016, and is a 5-day trail with campsites along the way, although there are day walk options available through some tour operators.
 The first day in the Rocky River Section, and the 5th day in the Kelly Hill Section can be hiked by anyone, but the middle 3 days are only accessible to people who have paid the $161 trail trail fee.

-The trail distance is 60.4km on the main trail, with 12.6km of return side trips (73km overall).
+The trail distance is 61km on the main trail, with 12.6km of return side trips (73km overall).

 Each campsite has tent sites for self-guided walkers, and a separate area for group tour tent sites, a communal kitchen and dining shelter, toilets and rainwater.

-We’ve listed each of the 5 sections on a separate entry, or read a summary of each below.
+I have detailed listed each of the 5 sections as separate entries, or you read a summary of each below.